apearson/goodlock-hex2color/README.md

 * Galaxy S7 Edge from T-Mobile in the condensed display mode using macOS.
 * Galaxy S7 Edge from T-Mobile in the standard display mode using macOS.
 * Galaxy S7 from T-Mobile in the condensed display mode using Windows 10.
+* Galaxy S7 from AT&T in the standard display mode using Windows 10.

 ### Beta Testers
 * [blindingstars](https://github.com/blindingstars)